 For instance, cbdMD’s CBD Freeze roller provides a no-mess roll-on applicator, which allows you to use it mid-workout or during a game without getting the gel on your hands.
 You don’t want your three iron to go flying due to slippery mitts.

-CBD Recover, a 300 mg CBD topical cream for pain relief, is available in a tub or squeeze bottle.
+CBD Recover, a CBD topical cream for pain relief, is available in a tub or pump bottle.
 It makes a perfect companion for post-workout muscle recovery or after minor joint injuries.
 CBD Recover is also offered in CBD concentrations of 750 mg and 1500 mg.

 Tell Us About Your Road To Recovery